FoodHaven/user-mobile-app/README.md

-The project was the mobile-view application for Food Haven, a project for Ivy Hack.
+The project is the mobile-view application for Food Haven, a project for Ivy Hack.

 ## Steps